Kornelch/ChroTeMoVi/UserManual.md

 Both scripts are written in Python.
 For visualization purposes we use VPython.
 Our scripts also use libraries: `Tkinter`, `tkFileDialog`, `time`, `random`, `gc`, `array` and `datetime`.

+Scripts has been tested to run on:
+* Windows 7, Windows 8, Windows 8.1 64 bit with Python 2.7.9 and Vpython 2.7-6.11
+* MacOS 2.7.10 and Vpython 2.7.6.11
+* Debian-based distribution (Debian 8.3 and LMDE2) with default Python interpreter (Python 2.7.9 [GCC4.9.2] and `python-visual` package, accessible directly via `apt-get` from debian repository mirrors.

 If you are using Linux, probably you have Python already installed.
-See [Python](https://wiki.python.org/moin/BeginnersGuide/Download) and libraries [VPython](http://vpython.org/) documentation to learn how to install the necessary software.
+See [Python](https://wiki.python.org/moin/BeginnersGuide/Download) and libraries [VPython](http://vpython.org/) documentation to learn how to install the necessary software or to section "Notes for Linux users" below.

 Minimal hardware requirements are determined by requirements of Python and VPython.
-However, because of the visualisation probably it will be more comfortable if you have an additional graphics card - not only the one integrated with the mainboard.
+However, because of the visualisation, probably it will be more comfortable if you have an additional graphics card - not only the one integrated with the mainboard.

-### Testing software environment - loading and running scripts
+##Installation

+### Notes for Windows users
 After downloading and installing necessary software and libraries you can test your environment.
 For that purpose you should find icon for `VIDLE`,